factopolis/factopolis/content/claims/us-highest-business-tax-rate/_index.md

 Among [OECD members](http://www.oecd.org/about/membersandpartners/), the US [does have the highest top statutory corporate income tax rate](http://stats.oecd.org/index.aspx?DataSetCode=TABLE_II1) at 35%.
 France (at 34.43%) and Belgium (33%) round out the top 3, while Switzerland comes in at the other end at 8.5%.

 Alas, that's not the whole story.
-For one thing, the OECD does not include either Russia or China, two countries with massive and important economies.

 There are about [195 countries](https://www.state.gov/s/inr/rls/4250.htm) in the world, depending on how you measure ([a more complicated question than you might think](https://www.youtube.com/watch?v=4vsPB_lbo94)).
 The accounting firm PwC tracks [the top statutory rate of 155 of them](http://taxsummaries.pwc.com/uk/taxsummaries/wwts.nsf/ID/Corporate-income-tax-(CIT)-rates), and two are higher than the United States: the United Arab Emirates (55%) and Puerto Rico (39%).
 Additionally, one country not in that list, Comoros, [is at 50%](https://www.pwc.co.za/en/assets/pdf/tax-summaries/comoros_2014.pdf).
+There are also some rather noteworthy omissions from the OECD, such as Russia and China.

-Sometimes people throw in the qualifier "developed"--Donald Trump has done so on three occasions that we know of at the time this was written, but we have a hard time classifying the United Arab Emirates as undeveloped.
+Sometimes people throw in the qualifier "developed" or "industrialized"--Donald Trump has done so on three occasions that we know of at the time this was written, but we have a hard time classifying the United Arab Emirates as undeveloped.
 According to the UN's [2016 Human Development Report](http://hdr.undp.org/sites/default/files/2016_human_development_report.pdf), the UAE's Human Development Index (HDI) is 0.840.
-That is within the top classification of "very high human development", and higher than Hungary (0.836), which is an OECD member.
+That is within the top classification of "very high human development".
+It is also higher than Hungary (0.836), which is an OECD member.

 If we look at the effective rate instead of the statutory rate, the claim rings even less true.
 A [2017 CBO report](https://www.cbo.gov/system/files/115th-congress-2017-2018/reports/52419-internationaltaxratecomp.pdf) which compared tax rates of [G20](https://en.wikipedia.org/wiki/G20) countries found that, while the US did have the highest top statutory corporate tax rate (39.1%; they included state taxes) among the G20 in 2012, the effective tax rate (18.6%) fell below three other countries: Argentina (22.6%), Japan (21.7%), and the United Kingdom (18.7%).